IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 11. At the end of the clinical event when the patient is discharged, the Hospital EHR performs an automated unsubcription.
 (Mobile Subscription [ITI-Y1]).

-#### 1:XX.4.2.2 Use Case \#2: Document Subscription for Mobile Device in MHDS Environment using Folder Subscription
+#### 1:XX.4.2.2 Use Case \#2: Document Subscription for mobile application in MHDS Environment using Folder Subscription

-The update of a collection of document (Folder) is notified to a mobile Diabetological Healthcare Record (DHR).
+The update of a collection of document (Folder), using as patient national Electronic Healthcare Record (EHR), is notified to a mobile Diabetological Healthcare Record (DHR).

-##### 1:XX.4.2.2.1 Document Subscription for Mobile Device Mobile Device in MHDS Environment using Folder Subscription Use Case Description
+##### 1:XX.4.2.2.1 Document Subscription for mobile application in MHDS Environment using Folder Subscription Use Case Description

-Dr. Rooney is taking charge of Ms. Williams a chronic patient.
+Dr. Rooney is taking charge of Ms. Williams, a chronic diabetic patient.
 In order to adjust the therapy the doctor and the patient will perform a visit every month for the next 2 year.

 During the first visit Dr. Rooney uses the mobile DHR application to subscribe to the national Electronic Healthcare Record (EHR) in order to be notified for any update regarding Ms. Williams clinical data.
-The patient is sent home with the standard therapy.
+After the visit, the patient is sent home with the standard therapy.

 Between the first and second visit the patient is not feeling well and is required an admission to the emergency room where some blood test are performed and the acute symptoms are taken care.